Kotlin Code Smell 009 - Subclassification for Code Reuse

 Conclusion

-In legacy systems is very common to have Deep Hierarchies and method overriding, we need to refactor them and subclass them by essential
+In legacy systems, it is common to have deep hierarchies and method overriding.
+However, it is important to refactor them and subclass them for essential reasons rather than implementation reasons.

 More info